When surgery is the best option

 Having your child undergo surgery can seem insurmountable to a parent.
 But, there are things you can do to ensure the experience is as safe as possible for your child.
-The Allens share how they prepared for the best possible scenario for their daughter, Jessica.
+One thing we believe in here is to ensure we explain what surgical outcomes are and why they matter for helping keep kids safe.

-Jessica's dad Doug shares five factors he recommends reviewing when planning for spine surgery for your child.
+The Allens share how they prepared for the best possible scenario for their daughter, Jessica, including five factors Doug recommends reviewing when planning for spine surgery for your child.

 How often has the doctor performed spinal fusion surgery?
 Are they trained in pediatrics to understand how a growing spine is different?

-Patient safety: How often does the team do this operation?
+How often does the team do this operation?
 What's their typical length of stay and infection rate for spine surgery patients?

-Technology: Does the team have the most advanced technology for the procedure, like 3D printers for spine prototypes that they can practice on before the surgery?
+Does the team have the most advanced technology for the procedure, like 3D printers for spine prototypes that they can practice on before the surgery?